 The subject is further complicated by the fact that there are a number of different types of proxy services available.

-So what is a proxy?
 A proxy (technically an open proxy) server is a computer that acts as an intermediary between your computer and the internet.
 Any traffic routed through a proxy server will appear to come from its IP address, not your computer’s.
 Unlike VPN servers, proxy servers do not have to devote resources to encrypting all traffic that passes through them, and therefore can accept simultaneous connections from a great many more users (typically tens of thousands)

 Proxy servers usually communicate with the internet using one of 2 different protocols; HTTP or SOCKS.